Gnveen/MY_Learning/LSP/FILES/Readme.md

         perror("Error creating directory");
     }
     return 0;
-}*/
+}

-//4.Write a C program to check if a file named "sample.txt" exists in the current directory?
+4.Write a C program to check if a file named "sample.txt" exists in the current directory? int main(){
-/*int main(){
   if(access("Tes",F_OK)==0){
     printf("File is present\n");
   }